top of page

 OAC Community Forum Booklet

-This document shares updates from the OAC, featuring remarks from Chair Marc Maracle and City of Ottawa representative Steve Kanellakos.
-It includes the event agenda, a summary of the Ottawa Aboriginal landscape, the OAC Community Calendar, and a list of UAS-Ottawa Steering Committee members.
-It also highlights contributions from OAC member organizations and concludes with an update on the Aboriginal Education Committee, focusing on support for education and employment for Aboriginal youth.
+This update from the Ottawa Aboriginal Coalition includes messages from OAC Chair Marc Maracle and City of Ottawa representative Steve Kanellakos.
+Inside, you'll find the event agenda, an overview of the Aboriginal community landscape in Ottawa, the OAC Community Calendar, and a list of UAS-Ottawa Steering Committee members.
+The document also shines a light on the work being done by OAC member organizations and wraps up with a report from the Aboriginal Education Committee, highlighting efforts to support education and employment opportunities for Aboriginal youth.

 Updates